 Explore additional images

-To visualize additional images of the same location, follow the steps below:
+To visualize additional images of the same location, complete the following steps:

 - Follow the first five steps of the View oriented imagery layers workflow above.